The network of drains and sewers which take sewage, waste water and rainwater away from your home. There are two basic types of system:

 If we get it wrong

 Sometimes things go wrong.
-If you are dissatisfied with the service we have given you then contact the team leader on 01302 737535
+If you are dissatisfied with the service we have given you please contact us on 01302 737573 and ask for the Team Leader.

 If you are still not satisfied and want to use the formal complaints procedure write to the address supplied below.